IyeCyoU/iphone-home-hub/README.md

-SHAKIR HOME HUB v7 — FINAL ATHAN EDITION
+SHAKIR HOME HUB v8 — ATHAN TEST EDITION

-Athan audio is already configured in index.html.
-You do NOT need to upload separate MP3 files.

-Normal prayers:
-- Mishary Rashid Alafasy — Kuwait Adhan

-Fajr:
-- Fajr Adhan from Al-Haram Al-Makki

-SETUP
+New:
+- TOOLS option 6 = Test Athan Now.

+How to test on iPhone 5s:
-1. Replace the current GitHub Pages index.html with this index.html.
+1. Replace your existing GitHub Pages index.html with this index.html.
-2. Commit the change.
+2. Commit the update and refresh the Home Hub.
-3. Wait briefly for GitHub Pages to update.
-4. On iPhone 5s: Settings > Display & Brightness > Auto-Lock > Never.
-5. Open Home Hub and turn media volume up.
+3. Turn the iPhone media volume up.
+4. Open TOOLS.
+5. Select 4 = Enable Athan.
-6. Open TOOLS and choose 4 = Enable Athan once.
+6. Open TOOLS again.

-The Athan triggers at Fajr, Dhuhr, Asr, Maghrib and Isha.
-Sunrise does not trigger Athan.

-IMPORTANT
-iOS 12 Safari requires a user interaction before web audio can autoplay reliably.
+7. Select 6 = Test Athan Now.
+8. A full-screen TEST ATHAN alert should appear and the Athan should play.
+9. Use STOP ATHAN to stop it.

+Important:
-Keep the Home Hub page active and the phone unlocked.
-If Safari is closed, the phone locks, or iOS suspends the page, playback cannot be guaranteed.
+- Keep the Home Hub page open.
+- Keep Auto-Lock = Never for reliable scheduled playback.
+- iOS 12 may block autoplay unless you have interacted with the page first.